 It is legal to be a surrogate in the UK.
-The only aspects of surrogacy which are illegal are advertising (you cannot advertise that you are willing to be a surrogate) and commercial brokering (only non-profit organisations can match surrogates with intended parents in the UK).
+The only aspects of surrogacy which are illegal are advertising (you cannot advertise your services as a surrogate) and commercial brokering (only non-profit organisations can match surrogates with intended parents in the UK).

 UK legal parenthood

-If you work with a single intended parent, the law is more complicated because single applicants cannot apply for parental orders.
+If you work with a single intended parent, the law is more complicated because single applicants cannot currently apply for parental orders.
 This may complicate things for you, because you might remain the child's legal mother.
-However, the law looks set to change later in 2017 to enable single biological parents to apply for parental orders.
+However, the law looks set to change in 2018 to enable single biological parents to apply for parental orders.

 Find out more about parenthood and parental orders.